jwspaeth/soft-eng-project-1/README.md

 To deploy the random number app, we need to first set up a file structure.
 While in the tomcat home folder cd into the webapps folder

+Under webapps, create a file structure as represented below:

+      >tomcat
+        >bin
+        >conf
+        >webapps
+          ><NAME OF WEBAPP>
+             >WEB_INF
+                >classes

+Under the classes folder, create your Java Servlet.
+This is where you java code goes.

+Within the java file we need a specific line.

+    > @WebServlet("/<NAME>")

+This line will tell us what how to access the servlet from the URL.
+You will NEED to specify a name within this piece of code.

+#### 6.1) Compile Java Servlet and Run

+Once the Java file is in the classes folder, we need to compile the file so that the servlet can render it properly.
+To compile the java file, we need the servlet-api.jar file that tomcat provides.
+Issue this command to compile your java code:

+    >javac -cp .:<PATH TO TOMCAT FOLDER>/tomcat/lib/servlet-api.jar <NAME OF JAVA FILE TO COMPILE>

+The outpult will be a class file.

+### 7) Accessing the Deployed WebApp

+Run a startup to fire up tomcat.
+After waiting at least 10 minutes.
+Access the server by issues the URL as you did previously.
+This time we need to route to the servlet:

+        >http://localhost:<PORT>/<NAME OF WEBAPP>/<WEB SERVLET NAME>

 ## Run it (Separate for Python and Java)
     To run the Python server, type the following commands into the command line:
         > cd docs